roscopeco/anos/README.md

 and the beginnings of a virtual memory manager (currently, just able to map pages for the fault handler).

+The basics of interrupt handling is configured, with the local APIC timer currently providing a "proof-of-life" heartbeat.

 ### Building

 Everything is built with `make`.
 You'll want a cross-compiler